-- a) Passenger operations should occur within existing vehicular right of way abutting the sidewalk and pedestrian zone.
+- a) Passenger operations should occur within existing vehicular right-of-way abutting the sidewalk and pedestrian zone.
 Curb bump-outs or extended curbs are recommended to protect passengers accessing pick-up/drop-off zones, and enlarging of vehicular zones is strongly discouraged.
-Roadway extensions into existing pedestrian zones or private property to accommodate pick-up/drop-off operations are strongly discouraged. - b) Accommodations for non-motorized transportation should be provided alongside all existing and proposed uses, including sufficient bicycle storage and tenant-accessible showers. - c) Ground level parking and vehicle turnarounds should be avoided.
+Roadway extensions into existing pedestrian zones or private property to accommodate pick-up/drop-off operations are strongly discouraged. - b) Accommodations for non-motorized transportation should be provided alongside all existing and proposed uses, including sufficient bicycle storage and tenant-accessible showers. - c) Ground-level parking and vehicle turnarounds should be avoided.

-Examples of lightposts and successful existing pavement schemes that support the desired character of the Arts District.
+Examples of light posts and successful existing pavement schemes that support the desired character of the Arts District.
 White posts that are respectful updates to the existing posts with slimmer profiles and lower pedestrian-oriented fixtures are ideal.
 Larger granite block pavers on a stable substrate or other material of consistent color and texture are encouraged for paving.

-- d) Accommodations for non-motorized transportation should be provided alongside all existing and proposed uses, including sufficient bicycle storage and tenant-accessible showers. - e) Avoid placing building mechanical systems along street frontage, even when screened, whenever possible in order to reduce negative noise and visual impacts on pedestrians.
+d) Avoid placing building mechanical systems along street frontage, even when screened, whenever possible in order to reduce negative noise and visual impacts on pedestrians.